Portuguese-American neighborhoods

-In the late 19th century, many Portuguese, mainly from the islands of Azores and Madeira, migrated to the United States and established communities in cities such as New Bedford, Massachusetts; and San Jose, California.
+In the late 19th century, many Portuguese, mainly from the islands of Azores and Madeira, migrated to the United States and established communities in cities such as Fall River, Massachusetts, New Bedford, Massachusetts; and San Jose, California.
 Many of them also moved to Hawaii.
 There are an estimated 1,500,000 Portuguese Americans based on the Government Census Community Survey.